HirutAssefa/MySQL-Tutorial/README.md

 1.Find the list of all buildings that have employees

-SELECT DISTINCT building FROM employees;
+SELECT DISTINCT building

+FROM employees;

 2.Find the list of all buildings and their capacity

 SELECT Building, Capacity

 FROM buildings;

 3. List all buildings and the distinct employee roles in each building (including empty buildings)

 SELECT DISTINCT building_name, role

 FROM buildings

   LEFT JOIN employees

     ON building_name = building;

 ---

-## SQL Lesson 8: A short note on NULLs
+## Lesson 8: A short note on NULLs

-t's always good to reduce the possibility of NULL values in databases because they require special attention when constructing queries, constraints (certain functions behave differently with null values) and when processing the results.
+It's always good to reduce the possibility of NULL values in databases because they require special attention when constructing queries, constraints (certain functions behave differently with null values) and when processing the results.
 An alternative to NULL values in your database is to have data-type appropriate default values, like 0 for numerical data, empty strings for text data, etc. But if your database needs to store incomplete data, then NULL values can be appropriate if the default values will skew later analysis (for example, when taking averages of numerical data).
 Sometimes, it's also not possible to avoid NULL values, as we saw in the last lesson when outer-joining two tables with asymmetric data.
 In these cases, you can test a column for NULL values in a WHERE clause by using either the IS NULL or IS NOT NULL constraint.

-**Usage**:Select query with constraints on NULL values SELECT column, another_column, …
+**Usage**: Select query with constraints on NULL values

+SELECT column, another_column, …

 FROM mytable

 WHERE column IS/IS NOT NULL

 AND/OR another_condition

 AND/OR …;

 ### Exercise 8: